Kimberly A. Novick

 Forest ecology, ecosystem carbon and water cycling, biometeorology

-Our research projects are largely focused on explain spatial and temporal variation in the biosphere-atmosphere exchange of CO2 and H2O in the context of ongoing land use and climate change.
+Our research projects at the Novick Lab are largely focused on explain spatial and temporal variation in the biosphere-atmosphere exchange of CO2 and H2O in the context of ongoing land use and climate change.
 Specific projects include:

 - Carbon and water cycling in a southern Appalachian hardwood forest in complex terrain (Collaboration with the USDA Forest Service, Southern Research Station, Coweeta Hydrologic Laboratory)